kuokuo123/otter-launcher/README.md

 # Features

 - modularized to run different commands (via configuration)
-- vi and emacs keybinds, with vi motions for list selection
+- vi and emacs keybinds, with their motions for list selection
 - two suggestion modes: list & hint
 - tab completion
 - edit prompt in an external editor (vim, emacs, etc.)